Ssoyrnoz/WeatherStation/README.md

 These data are displayed using a JavaScript webpage to provide live and continuously updating data with minimal computing overhead and broad compatability with most internet browsers.

+The code is run at boot and monitored for crashing using the systemd service handler.
+There are two services that are added when install/make is run, these services make each of the python scripts run at boot and restart if the process crashes for any reason.

+The weather station processes can be controlled with the following command: sudo systemctl [command] [service]

+commands:
+start         Immediately starts the process stop          Immediately stops the process restart       Stops then starts the process enable        Enables the process at boot disable       Diables the process at boot

+services:
+weather_plot.service
+weather_interface.service